Teaching conducting for ABCD, Winchester, 2016

 ConductING

-I am the Director of Training for the Association of British Choral Directors and continue to be a regular tutor on all levels of their national courses.
+Until recently, I was the Director of Training for the Association of British Choral Directors and continue to be a regular tutor on all levels of their national training courses.
 I teach conducting at the request of Schools, Music Hubs, Universities, other music organisations, and from home.
 During Covid I established an online Choral Conducting Course: Choral Leadership and Pedagogy (CLP), which has seen numerous choral leaders from all over the world join together to improve their conducting skills.
 See here for more information.

-I have led conductor training for Queen's College, Cambridge, Choral Scholar's Programme, The Royal College of Organists, the Halle Youth Choir, Sing Ireland and The Sherborne International Summer Schools, Surrey Arts, the ISM and the Military Wives’ Association.
-I have mentored Directors with Amabile Girls’ Choir (Kendal), Soundbytes Choir (Ashtead), Surrey Hills Chamber Choir and Guildford Barbershop Chorus.
-I have also established my own successful Choral Conducting Masterclass series, which has taken place in Surrey, Durham and London.
+I have led conductor training for Master’s students at The Royal Academy of Music; Queen's College, Cambridge, Choral Scholar's Programme; The Royal College of Organists, the Halle Youth Choir, Sing Ireland, The Sherborne International Summer Schools, Surrey Arts, the ISM and the Military Wives’ Association.
+I have established my own successful Choral Conducting Masterclass series, which has taken place in Surrey, Durham and London.
+I have mentored Directors with their own choirs (including Amabile Girls’ Choir (Kendal), Soundbytes Choir (Ashtead), Surrey Hills Chamber Choir and Guildford Barbershop Chorus), and also on a one-to-one private basis.
+My mentoring package with more details can be requested if of interest.

-For more information visit ABCD.org.uk or get in touch with me directly for private lessons, mentoring, school inset or enquiries about masterclasses.
+Do get in touch with me for private lessons, mentoring, school inset or enquiries about masterclasses.

 “The workshop with Amy goes to the top of the list in terms of valuable CPD.
 Although I conduct many choirs, including at a national level, I have never really had any formal training and my conducting skills have developed and evolved over many years’ experience.
 Amy’s expert advice and calm guidance has really made me think about my conducting style and look again at my role in leading choirs.
 I have already started to put into practice some of the insights I gained from the workshop and am hoping to sign up to an ABCD course in the future.”